 Retired Russian colonel convicted of spying for US

-Moscow: A retired colonel from Russia's counter intelligence agency was convicted on Wednesday of spying for the United States and sentenced to 18 years in prison, the latest in a string of spy cases amid tensions in Russia-US relations.
+Moscow: A retired Russian military officer has been convicted on charges of spying for the US and sentenced to 12 years in prison, the counterintelligence agency said today, the latest in a raft of espionage cases that come amid tensions between Moscow and Washington.

-And in February, a military officer who oversaw missile tests at the Plesetsk Launchpad in northern Russia was convicted on charges of providing the CIA with secret information on new missiles and sentenced to 13 years in prison.
+And in February, Lt Col Vladimir Nesterets, who oversaw missile tests at the Plesetsk Launchpad in northern Russia, was convicted on charges of providing the CIA with secret information on new missiles and sentenced to 13 years in prison.

-The spy trials come as US-Russian relations have soured over US-led NATO missile defense plans for Europe, which Moscow sees as a potential threat to its nuclear forces, the Syrian crisis and other disputes.
+The series of spy trials come as US-Russian relations have soured over US-led NATO missile defense plans for Europe, which Moscow sees as a potential threat to its nuclear forces, and other disputes.